jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca11
+id: 5d8a4cfbe6b6180ed9a1ca12
-title: Part 52
+title: Part 53
 challengeType: 0
-dashedName: part-52
+dashedName: part-53
 ---

 # --description--

-Set the `y` values for `tumblrLine` using a "d function" again.
-Use your `yScale` and `d.followers.tumblr` to calculcate their values just like you did for the Twitter line.

-The x values for each line will be the same, but the y values will use the data from the different platforms.
+On a new line, `append` a `path` element to the `lineGraph` variable.
+This one will be for displaying the `tumblrLine`.

 # --hints--